A couple kisses during their Iceland elopement

 3. Fjaðrárgljúfur

-This magnificent canyon, formed in the last Ice Age, has a breathtaking view with the option to walk along the top or inside the canyon.
+This magnificent canyon, formed in the last Ice Age, has a breathtaking view, and you can walk along the top or inside the canyon.

 4. Landmannalaugar

-This geographically rare spot in southern Iceland is home to some of the country’s most popular hiking trails — and some breathtaking mountain views.
+This geographically rare spot in southern Iceland is home to some of the country’s most popular hiking trails and breathtaking mountain views.

 5. Thórsmörk